Thegg53/Tales-of-magic/Jumpstart.md

 Examples are:
 - Lord of the Rings
+Gui has 5 of these, 1 of each color.
 10 packs, 2 of each color.
 6-8/12 shared cards on the 2 of the same color.
 - March of the Machines
 10 packs, 2 of each color.
 7-8/12 shared cards on the 2 of the same color.